 Fruits and vegetables are essential to all diets, but care should be taken to wash them thoroughly to be rid of all bacteria.
 Eating unwashed vegetables increases the risk of exposure to the parasitic disease known as toxoplasmosis.
 Toxoplasmosis can sometimes be found in the soil where vegetables are grown.
 The parasite can cause serious illness in those with a weakened immune system such as pregnant women and can sometimes be fatal.
 Raw sprouts, such as mung bean sprouts, are difficult to clean completely and should be avoided.

 It has been debated on whether caffeine is healthy during pregnancy.
 Caffeine is a diuretic which removes fluid from the body.
 It is healthier to drink more water, juice or milk and refrain from consuming soft drinks, coffee and tea.
 Excessive caffeine intake has been associated with miscarriage.
 It is best to avoid caffeine during the first trimester.
 Studies show that moderate caffeine consumption (less than 200 mg per day) during pregnancy is safe.
 The safest route is to avoid caffeine in order to reduce the risk of low birth weight, premature birth and infant withdrawal symptoms.
 Not enough studies have been done to label herbal teas as completely safe during pregnancy.
 Some are thought to be safe, but it is best to consult a doctor for dietary specifics.
-Herbal supplements should be avoided.
-Many supplements contain stimulants or caffeine for a designated purpose such as energy or weight loss.
+Herbal supplements should typically be screened and approved by a doctor prior to taking as some should be avoided altogether, as many supplements contain stimulants or caffeine for a designated purpose such as energy or weight loss.

 Consuming alcohol while pregnant increases the risk of stillbirth and miscarriage.
 Numerous problems can arise from prenatal alcohol exposure.
 Alcohol can stunt fetal development causing physical and mental defects.
 Fetal alcohol syndrome is permanent damage to the central nervous system, including the brain.
 Damage to the brain can lead to intellectual disabilities and psychological problems.
 The brain is developing throughout pregnancy so alcohol should be avoided at all costs.
 For a healthy pregnancy always consult a doctor when unsure of what is safe to eat or if certain dietary guidelines need to be followed due to lifestyle or health.
 Healthy food choices during pregnancy are important to both the mother and the developing child.